Elsa Schiaparelli: Marriage

-Schiaparelli fled to London to avoid the certainty of marriage to a persistent suitor, a wealthy Russian whom her parents favored and for whom she herself felt no attraction.
+Schiaparelli fled to London to avoid the certainty of marriage to a persistent suitor, a wealthy Russian whom her parents favored and for whom she felt no attraction.
 In London, Schiaparelli —who had held a fascination for psychic phenomena since childhood— attended a lecture on theosophy.
 The lecturer that night was Willem de Wendt, a man of various aliases who was also known as Willie Wendt and Wilhem de Kerlor.
 He was reported to have legally changed his name in England to Wilhelm Frederick Wendt de Kerlor, a combination of his father's last name and mother's maiden name. de Wendt's profession was that of a tireless, inventive self-promoter, in reality a con man who claimed to have psychic powers, and numerous academic credentials.
 He alternatively and simultaneously passed himself off as detective and criminal psychologist, doctor, and lecturer.
 In a stint on the vaudeville stage, de Kerlor billed himself as "The World Famous Dr. W. de Kerlor."
 Schiaparelli was immediately attracted to this charismatic charlatan and they became engaged the day after their first meeting.
 They married shortly thereafter in London on 21 July 1914; Schiaparelli was twenty-three, her new husband, thirty.
 De Kerlor attempted to earn a living aggrandizing his reputation as a psychic practitioner as the couple subsisted primarily on the wedding dowry and an allowance provided by Schiaparelli's wealthy parents.
 Schiaparelli played the role of her husband's helpmate and helped facilitate the promotion of his fraudulent schemes.
 In 1915, the couple were forced to leave England after de Kerlor was deported following his conviction for practicing fortune-telling, then illegal.
 They subsequently lived a peripatetic existence in Paris, Cannes, Nice, and Monte Carlo, before leaving for America in the spring of 1916.